owncloud/ocis/changelog/4.0.5_2023-12-21/add-trach-bin-cli.md

-Enhancement: Add cli commands for trash-binq
+Enhancement: Add cli commands for trash-bin

 We added the `list` and `restore` commands to the trash-bin items to the CLI